-This recipe for gluten-free American Tacos is one of those recipes that’s so easy you don’t need a recipe.
+This 30 minute gluten-free american tacos recipe is super super easy and our family loves it.
+The kids love the beans and the Frito’s and so do I. This recipe is one of those recipes that’s so easy you don’t need a recipe.
 I didn’t put it on the blog for a long time because I thought everyone in America already makes American tacos.
 Silly me.
 Apparently it’s just my family that makes them because I searched Pinterest and Google and no one has a recipe like this.
 Maybe people just call it something different?
 Or maybe it’s just from the area where I grew up in Idaho Falls, Idaho?
+But on the other hand I don’t think it’s the area.
+My mother in law grew up in the same area and she never heard of them either.
 Help me out.
 Has anyone else heard of American tacos?

 Here are some tips, tricks and adaptations for this recipe: